Discover what happened on April 7 in history, along with notable events that shaped global health, architecture, and modern conflict.

 1998 – Mary Bono, the widow of Sonny Bono, won a special election to serve out the remainder of her husband’s Congressional term.

 2000 – President Bill Clinton signed the Senior Citizens Freedom to Work Act of 2000.
-The bill reversed a Depression-era law and allows senior citizens to earn money without losing Social Security retirement benefits.
+The bill reversed a Depression-era law and allows older citizens to earn money without losing Social Security retirement benefits.

 2001 – The Mars Odyssey was launched.